 While there is no cure for COPD yet, there are effective treatments that can help you put up with your symptoms and breathe a little easier.
 It is never too late to get diagnosed, but the earlier, the better.
 If you think you might have COPD symptoms, especially if you have ever smoked or lived/worked around pollution, you should talk to your provider about getting tested for COPD.
 The best test for COPD is called spirometry, which measures how well air gets into and out of your lungs.
 This test only takes a few minutes, and can often be done right in your health care provider’s office.
 If you do not have a regular health care provider, call our clinic and we will get you started with one of our physicians.

 Once you have been diagnosed, your provider will work with you to create a plan to manage your symptoms.
 This plan might include medications, exercise, dietary advice, or other therapies.
 If you are a smoker, the best thing you can do to help your lungs is to quit smoking.
-There are many resources available to help you quit, including the Michigan Quit Line at 1-800-QUIT-NOW (1-800-784-8669).
-Our WMed practices also provide counseling, nicotine replacement therapy, and other methods to help you kick the habit successfully.
+There are many resources available to help you quit, including the Michigan Quit Line at 1.800.QUIT.NOW (1.800.784.8669) or 1.855.DEJELO-YA (1.855.335.35692).
+Additional information is available online at https://michigan.quitlogix.org/en-US/.
+Our WMed Health practices also provide information, nicotine replacement therapy, and other methods to help you kick the habit successfully.

-For more information, contact Michael Hess, RRT, RPFT, Chronic Lung Disease Coordinator for WMed Health, at 269.337.6558 or visit COPD.nhlbi.nih.gov, the website for the National Heart, Lung, and Blood Institute’s COPD Learn More Breathe Better® program.
+For more information, visit COPD.nhlbi.nih.gov, the website for the National Heart, Lung, and Blood Institute’s COPD Learn More Breathe Better® program.